Raymond-Moody/CS490-Backend/README.md

 Ensure that your mysql server is started.\
 From the mysql client, please run `ALTER TABLE address DROP COLUMN location` for both the default and test databases.

 Move into the 'backend/' directory.
 From there:
--Run `python manage.py test` to run the unit tests.
+- Run `python manage.py test` to run the unit tests.
--Run `python manage.py runserver` to start the server at http://localhost:8000.
+- Run `python manage.py runserver` to start the server at http://localhost:8000.